 Since David Leibowitz was one of the attorneys involved in the precedent setting UNR Industries case in Chicago more than 30 years ago, Lakelaw had the experience and know-how to deal with some of the most tricky and difficult issues in the world of bankruptcy – we didn’t have to open the books to understand the issues – we helped to write the book!

 We at Lakelaw can offer you sophisticated representation and smart solutions in the biggest of cases.
-We’ll treat you and your business with the care, kindness, courtesy, respect, professionalism and dedication that you want and deserve.
+We’ll treat you and your business with the care, kindness, courtesy, respect, professionalism, and dedication that you want and deserve.
 And we’ll do it with “big-firm” excellence and “boutique” pricing.
-Our interstate practice, with offices in Chicago and Milwaukee, as well as Waukegan and Kenosha, uniquely situates us to represent you over a wide geographic area.
-We can help you anywhere in Illinois or Wisconsin and can take care of your needs nationally.
+Our interstate practice, with offices in Chicago as well as Chicago and Kenosha, uniquely situates us to represent you over a wide geographic area.
+We can help you anywhere in Illinois and can take care of your needs nationally.
 In fact, among our attorneys include lawyers licensed in Florida and Arizona.